Research Partners: Expecting Justice and the University of California, San Francisco

 Funding: UCSF Preterm Birth Initiative

 Summary: Doula care, or the support of a trained professional during, before, and/or after birth, consistently shows positive impacts for women not only in terms of their birthing experience but also in birth outcomes.
-The study evaluates the impact of the San Francisco Department of Public Health’s initiative to provide community doula care to pregnant Black and Pacific Islander women through SisterWeb Community Doula Network.
+The study evaluated the impact of the San Francisco Department of Public Health’s initiative to provide community doula care to pregnant Black and Pacific Islander women through SisterWeb Community Doula Network.
 The program provides doula care before, during, and after birth, including prenatal visits, labor and delivery support, and postpartum visits, to eligible women delivering at San Francisco hospitals.

 Collaborators: Cassondra Marshall, DrPH, UCB (PI); Marna Armstead, SisterWeb; Starr Britt, Roots of Labor Birth Collective; Monica McLemore, PhD, UCSF; Sayidah Peprah, Frontline Doulas